ant-design/ant-design/docs/spec/layout.en-US.md

 Layout is the prerequisite for a webpage.
 It's also the foundation of follow-up interactive and visual design.
 In order to guarantee consistency among similar products, Ant Design provides some common layout templates.
 Before choosing one of these templates, you need to have a clear mind about:

-- the main tasks that a user needs to accomplish and all necessary information for making such decisions.
+- The main tasks that a user needs to accomplish and all necessary information for making such decisions.
-- the priorities and features of those tasks and information, so as to select a reasonable layout
+- The priorities and features of those tasks and information, so as to select a reasonable layout

 ---